 Confidence and Regional Security Building

 The project is intended to adopt an up-scalable, phased approach and include stakeholders who are regional or military experts or from academia, government or NGOs.
 Although the project is intended to be applicable globally it will include specific regional feasibility-case studies, probably focussing on Sub-Saharan Africa and the Cambodia/Thailand border region.
-This will build on CISD's Conferences on a Middle East Weapons of Mass Destruction Free Zone which looked at regional security and in particular the implications, obstacles and possibilities of such a zone.
-The project is part of CISD's Disarmament and Globalisation research programme and builds upon previous work.
+This will build on Centre for International Studies and Diplomacy's Conferences on a Middle East Weapons of Mass Destruction Free Zone which looked at regional security and in particular the implications, obstacles and possibilities of such a zone.
+The project is part of Centre for International Studies and Diplomacy's Disarmament and Globalisation research programme and builds upon previous work.

-Project Concept paper 'Reviving and Globalising Conventional Disarmament and Confidence Building' (pdf; 115kb) by Paul Schulte
+- "Reviving and Globalising Conventional Disarmament and Confidence Building" (PDF) – Project Concept paper by Paul Schulte

-Weapons Reduction Treaty Provisions (pdf; 132kb) (Key excerpts from selected treaties)
+- Weapons Reduction Treaty Provisions (PDF) – Key excerpts from selected treaties

 - Martin Butcher (ATT Lead, Oxfam).
 Martin is a policy advisor for Oxfam on Arms and the Arms Trade Treaty.
 He was formerly interim Director and Senior Visiting Fellow at British American Security Information Council (BASIC).

-- Dan Plesch (Director, Centre for International Studies & Diplomacy, SOAS).
-Dan has been involved in NGO leadership and landmines & small arms since the 1980s.
+- Dan Plesch (Director, Centre for International Studies and Diplomacy, SOAS).
+Dan has been involved in NGO leadership and landmines and small arms since the 1980s.

-- Kevin Miletic Project Manager and PhD candidate at the Centre for International Studies & Diplomacy, SOAS University of London
+- Kevin Miletic Project Manager and PhD candidate at the Centre for International Studies and Diplomacy, SOAS University of London